blinknet/blink-wp-plugin/README.md

 ```

 ### &rightarrow; onSubscriptionChange(callback: (subscription) => void)
-Register a callback for changes in a users valid subscription.
+Register a callback for changes in a user's valid subscription.
 **Parameters**:
 ```javascript
 callback (Function)